gaultier/blog/sha.md

 - We can continue a partial downloaded started with a different torrent client
 - Some other program might have corrupted/modified the download, unbeknownst to us and our state file

 For this reason I do not have a state file at all.
-It's simpler and a whole class of out-of-sync issues disappear.
+It's simpler and a whole class of out-of-sync issues disappears.

 So I have this big [NetBSD image](https://netbsd.org/mirrors/torrents/) torrent that I primarly test with.
 It's not that big: